ocaml/ocaml.org/data/planet/mirage/smash-the-bitcoin-pinata-for-fun-and-profit.md

 TLS in pure OCaml, alongside a <a href="https://mirage.io/blog/introducing-ocaml-tls">series of blog posts</a> that described the libraries and the thinking behind them.
-It took two hackers six months &mdash; starting on <a href="https://goo.gl/maps/GpcQs">the beach</a> &mdash;  to get the stack to that point and their <a href="https://tls.nqsb.io">demo server</a> is still going strong.
+It took two hackers six months &mdash; starting on <a href="https://goo.gl/maps/GpcQs">the beach</a> &mdash;  to get the stack to that point and their demo server (not available anymore) is still going strong.
 Since then, the team has continued working and recently <a href="http://media.ccc.de/browse/congress/2014/31c3_-_6443_-_en_-_saal_2_-_201412271245_-_trustworthy_secure_modular_operating_system_engineering_-_hannes_-_david_kaloper.html#video">presented</a> at the 31st Chaos
 Communication Congress.</p>
 <p>The authors are putting their stack to the test again and this time they've